nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

        Expected: Similar to previous

 2. Adding a date with boundary date values.
-FriendDex will only allow adding of dates that have already occured.
+FriendDex will only allow adding of dates that have already occurred.

     * These arguments should be replaced with their proper date representation.
         * `DATE_AFTER_TODAY`: a future date in the format of dd-MM-yyyy, e.g. `04-04-2099`